octue/octue-sdk-python/docs/source/authentication.rst

 You need authentication while using ``octue`` to:

 - Access data from Google Cloud Storage
-- Use, run, or deploy Octue services
+- Use, run, or deploy Twined services

 Authentication can be provided by using one of: